denizeyup/Chaos-Based-Image-Encryption-Using-Deep-Learning/README.md

 ## References

-This project is based on the thesis titled *"Chaotic Based Image Encryption Using Deep Learning"* by Eyüp Deniz, under the supervision of Assoc.
-Prof. Dr. Hüseyin Polat at Gazi University.
+This project is based on the thesis titled *"Chaotic Based Image Encryption Using Deep Learning"* by Eyüp Deniz, under the supervision of Prof. Dr. Hüseyin Polat at Gazi University.

 ## License